MiT Costs and Financial Aid

 MiT students typically qualify for up to a $20,500 unsubsidized federal loan based on financial need every academic year.
 To qualify, complete the FAFSA by following the process on the Financial Aid website.

 If you still have additional unmet need after receiving any grants and scholarships and the federal unsubsidized loan, you may also qualify for a Graduate PLUS Loan and/or a private 'alternative' loan.
 Loans vary in interest from 5% to 12% and may offer certain deferment options.
 The Financial Aid office also has Short-Term Emergency loans of up to $400 per quarter.
-See the Financial Aid website's "Loans" page for more information.
+See the Financial Aid Loans webpage for more information.

 Evergreen Need Grant—Special Funding for Washington Residents